 The highlight of the accommodation in Srinagar is Kashmiri heritage with the touch of royalty.
-The summer capital of Kashmir, Srinagar, is encircled with snow-capped peaks and lush green valleys and has beautiful Dal Lake.
-The best selling accommodation Srinagar provides great views of the snowy mountains and Dal Lake.
-Moreover, the houseboats stay in Dal Lake are very famous amongst couples.
+The summer capital of Kashmir, Srinagar, is encircled by snow-capped peaks and lush green valleys and has a beautiful Dal Lake.
+The best-selling accommodation in Srinagar provides excellent views of the snowy mountains and Dal Lake.
+Moreover, the houseboats that stay in Dal Lake are very famous amongst couples.
 If you want to rave an authentic Kashmir vacay, stay in a resort that is drenched with lush greenery and all the modern facilities.

-The luxury accommodation in Srinagar comes with an in-house restaurant, parking facility, and Kashmiri architecture.
-A few of the lavish staycation options in Srinagar include Fortune Resort Heevan, Kashmir Mahal Resorts, and Mirani Resorts.
-A few of the handful budget-friendly accommodation in Srinagar includes Impex Hill Resort, Dal View Resort, and Triden Kashmir Resort.
+The luxury accommodation in Srinagar comes with an in-house restaurant, a parking facility, and Kashmiri architecture.
+A few great staycation options in Srinagar include Fortune Resort Heevan, Kashmir Mahal Resorts, and Mirani Resorts.
+A few of the handful of budget-friendly accommodation in Srinagar includes Impex Hill Resort, Dal View Resort, and Triden Kashmir Resort.

 Where to Eat in Srinagar

-You can treat your tastebuds with authentic Kashmiri cuisine at several restaurants in Srinagar.
+You can treat your tastebuds to authentic Kashmiri cuisine at several restaurants in Srinagar.
 The chicest and lavish ones are situated inside the top-notch resorts in Srinagar.
-However, you can relish some scrumptious meals at Mughal Durbar.
-This place is a paradise for cock and mutton eaters in Srinagar makes a delicious dish for vegetarians.
-You can nosh on authentic Kashmiri dishes at Ahduz if you are wondering where to eat in Kashmir.
+However, you can relish some delicious meals at Mughal Durbar.
+This place is a paradise for cock and mutton eaters in Srinagar and makes a delightful dish for vegetarians.
+Finally, you can have a snack with authentic Kashmiri dishes at Ahduz if you are wondering where to eat in Kashmir.
 This place is famous for its Mughal and Chinese food.
-Bakery items are also very popular here.
+Bakery items are also top-rated here.